 As well as weddings I shoot boudoir, which I love, because working with people one on one is always such a luxury.
 I shoot my boudoir photography at an amazing venue, Balmule House, which is not far from my home base.
 The bridal suite and bathroom at Balmule are completely gorgeous and make a perfect setting for this kind of photography.

 I shoot portraiture for families – either outside, which we call ‘lifestyle’ or at home or in the studio.
 Family events often call for a photographer too, so I often find myself at special anniversary or birthday celebrations, usually in hotels.

 I enjoy my commercial work too, especially interiors and food.
 In another life, I would have loved to have worked for Country Living magazine shooting homes and gardens.
 It can be fussy photography in a way – there’s a lot of ‘just move the vase a quarter of an inch to the left’ – but I love creating that kind of imagery.

-What have you got planned for 2017?
+What have you got planned for the next 12 months?

 I’m currently putting the finishing touches to a new website.
 Every so often, you have to refresh your brand and this is my year for doing that.
 I’ve got some gorgeous weddings lined up for this year, and a number of commercial shoots which I’m looking forward to as well.

 And finally, what or who inspires you and why?